itcarroll/basic-R-lesson/docs/_slides/console.md

 ===

-## Programming idoms
+## Generic Functions

-Common computer programming functions like 'rep', 'sort', and 'range'
+Functions do more than math!
+Functions like 'rep', 'sort', and 'range' are pre-packaged instructions for processing user input.